Join our team of inspirational leaders by learning how to run a high-quality unit, provide a great programme and support your girls

 What training and support will I get?

-Our Being a Leader e-learnings are also designed to prepare you for leadership, and provide a great introduction to the role.
+Our Being a leader videos are also designed to help provide an introduction to a unit role in Girlguiding.

 How will I be assessed?

 The Leadership qualification is a competency-based qualification.
 This means that you will need to plan and run meetings to achieve it, demonstrating that you have the skills and experience required to be an effective leader.

 For each element of the qualification, you'll have to submit evidence of your progress.
 This may take various forms, including: